FogSecurity/aws-size/README.md

-# iam-size
+# aws-size
-Checks Hard to Find Size Limits and Usage for AWS IAM.
+Checks Hard to Find Size Limits and Usage for AWS, including IAM.

 For support or questions, we can be reached at info@fogsecurity.io.